rateldajer/markcrowley/_pages/rdgrp-ece750T4-f24.md

 ### Papers We'll Be Reading

-{% assign stages = "rd-current, rd-early, rd-middle, rd-later, rd-complete" | split: ", " %}
+{% assign stages = "rd-current, rd-early, rd-middle, rd-later, rd-done" | split: ", " %}

-See the links below for information about and notes on papers planned readings for some time in the `early`, `middle`, or `later` part of the course, obtain the link for the `current` reading for this week, or for those that are `complete` from previous weeks.
+See the links below for information about and notes on papers planned readings for some time in the `early`, `middle`, or `later` part of the course, obtain the link for the `current` reading for this week, or for those that are `done` from previous weeks.

 <i>(Jump to a stage and sign up to lead a paper)</i> <br/>
 {% for rdt in stages %} {% assign t = rdt | split: "-" | slice: 1 %} <a href="#{{rdt}}">{{t}}</a> {% if forloop.last==false %} ~ {% endif %} {% endfor %}